bjherger/keras-pandas/README.md

 Hey, I'm Brendan Herger, avaiable at [https://www.hergertarian.com/](https://www.hergertarian.com/).
 Please feel free to reach out to me at `13herger <at> gmail <dot> com`

+If you'd like to know a bit about me, I enjoy bridging the gap between data science and engineering, to build and deploy data products.

+I've enjoyed building a unique combination of machine learning, deep learning, and software engineering skills.
+In my previous work at Capital One and startups, I've has built authorization fraud, insider threat, and legal discovery automation platforms.
+In each of these cases I've lead a team of data scientists and data engineers to enable and elevate our client's business workflow (and capture some amazing data).

+When I'm not knee deep in a code base, I can be found traveling, sharing my collection of Japanese teas, and playing board games with my partner in Seattle.

 ## Changelog

  - PR title (#PR number, or #Issue if no PR)